apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

 :::note

 1. For the `edit-config` function, static parameters and dynamic parameters cannot be edited at the same time.
-2. Deleting a parameter will be supported in later version.
+2. Deleting a parameter will be supported later.

 :::

 ## View history and compare differences

-After the reconfiguration is completed, you can search the reconfiguration history and compare the parameter differences.
+After the configuration is completed, you can search the configuration history and compare the parameter differences.

-View the parameter reconfiguration history.
+View the parameter configuration history.

 ```bash
 kbcli cluster describe-config mysql-cluster